Malay language course in Singapore

 7. Career Opportunities and Professional Edge

-• Tourism & Hospitality
+• Tourism and Hospitality

-• Customer Support
+• Customer Support and Client Services

-• Education & Training
+• Education and Training

-• Translation & Interpretation
+• Translation and Interpretation

 • International Business

-• Community Engagement
+• Community Engagement and Public Services

-Employers value language skills because they signify:
+Employers highly value candidates with language skills because they reflect important professional qualities such as:

-• Adaptability
+• Adaptability in diverse environments

-• Cultural empathy
+• Cultural empathy and awareness

-• Strong communication ability
+• Strong communication and interpersonal skills

 8. Personalized Learning for Every Level